cschreib/kmos-scripts/README.md

     save_cubes verbose
 ```

 The `save_cubes` option will ask the program to save intermediate files so you can take a look.
 This is, in particular, the filtered flux cube where you can check by eye the robustness of your detections.
-Lastly, the `verbose` option prints some information in the terminal while the program is running; it tells you what it is doing.
+Lastly, the `verbose` option prints some information in the terminal while the program is running; it tells you what it is doing and will also list the determined redshifts for each identified source in the cube.

 4) Depending on your observations, you may have multiple or zero detections.
 If you have no detection, that may be because the default behavior of the program is to search for detections in each individual spectral slice.
 That is fine if your lines have high S/N, or are very narrow.
 But if the lines are spectrally extended, you will want to apply some binning.
 To do so, you can tune the `spectral_bin` parameter.
 The default value is 1 (no binning), so you can first try with 2, which will merge every two spectral elements into one, increasing the S/N for extended lines by about a factor 1.4.
 If that is not enough, try higher values.
 There is no need to go too high, since at some point you just dilute your signal.
 The optimal value depends on the expected width of your emission lines.
 At R=3800 (H+K grating), no binning is the optimal choice for velocity dispersions close to and below 60 km/s, while at R=7100 (K grating) this value decreases to 32 km/s.
 Generally speaking, a binning of `N` is optimal for velocity dispersions around `N*0.75*c/R`.